How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Setup under incremental learning

 \subsubsection{Two-point priors}

 Two point priors are closely related to hypothesis testing and the sequential likelihood ratio procedures of \citet{wald1947sequential} and \citet{arrow1949bayes}.
-More importantly for us, the least favorable prior for minimax regret, described in the next section, has a two point support.
+More importantly for us, the least-favorable prior for minimax regret, described in the next section, has a two point support.